 Scotland and Ireland

 The Consulate plays an important role focused on the specific Ireland-Scotland dimension of the strong partnership across our islands.
-We work closely with the Embassy to support reconciliation, recovery, and prosperity for both countries.
+We work closely with the Embassy of Ireland in London to support reconciliation and prosperity for both countries.
 Ireland attaches great importance to our friendship with Scotland and our excellent partnership with the Scottish Government.

 We in Ireland never forget to recall the legacy of famous Irish-Scots, including socialist revolutionary James Connolly, author Sir Arthur Conan-Doyle, footballers Aiden McGeady, Ray Houghton, Owen Coyle, and James McCarthy, and actors Sean Connery, Brian Cox, and Gerard Butler.

 The Irish have worked here in government, public bodies, the arts, finance, and construction and so many other sectors, as well as with the many diverse religious communities throughout Scotland.

 Societies benefit from hearing many voices, but surely no benefits are to be derived from voices raised against one another in hate or intolerance based very often on an abuse of myth and history.

 While we must not fall for any false amnesia, as well as celebrating what we value, we must reflect on what holds us back.
 A shared story after all can be the repository and place of diverse and ever changing narratives.